GBAF Logo

 Add as preferred source on Google

-LONDON, May 21 (Reuters) - BT, Britain's biggest broadband and mobile company, said it added 2.2 million fibre connections in the year to end-March, helping it offset pricing pressure and weakness in its international unit to deliver flat core earnings.
+LONDON, May 21 (Reuters) - BT, Britain's biggest telecoms group, said it added 2.2 million fibre connections in the year to end-March, helping it offset pricing pressure and weakness in its international unit to deliver flat core earnings.

-Chief Executive Allison Kirkby said the company's full-fibre network now reached more than two-thirds of Britain's homes and businesses, putting it "well on track" to reach its target of 25 million by end-December.
+Chief Executive Allison Kirkby said the company's full-fibre network now reached more than two-thirds of Britain's homes and businesses, putting it "well on track" to reach its target of 25 million by the end of December.

 "We are building the UK's digital backbone even faster and further, connecting the country like no one else and accelerating our transformation," she said.

-Take up of fibre across its Openreach network, which is used by rivals such as Sky and Vodafone as well as BT, reached a market leading 38%, it said.
+Take-up of fibre across its Openreach network, which is also used by rivals such as Sky and Vodafone, reached a market-leading 38%, it said.

-But the Openreach network as a whole lost 825,000 lines during the year, as some customers switched to alternative fibre network providers.
+But the network as a whole lost 825,000 lines as some customers switched to alternative fibre networks.
 BT said it expected to lose about another 800,000 this year.

 Earlier this month BT announced the return of its main BT brand in mobile, a final step in reversing a previous strategy to focus on its EE brand for consumers.

-Kirkby said on Thursday that the use of all the company's brands - BT, EE and Plusnet - had helped its consumer division return to customer growth across broadband, mobile and TV.
+Kirkby said the use of all its brands - BT, EE and Plusnet - had helped its consumer division return to customer growth across broadband, mobile and TV.

-(Reporting by Paul Sandle; editing by Sarah Young)
+(Reporting by Paul Sandle; Editing by Sarah Young and Emelia Sithole-Matarise)

 Key Takeaways